9 Gentle Ways to Move through The Holidays With Care

 • give a gift to someone in need on their behalf or donate the money you would have spent for their gift to a charity they supported.

-7. Don't keep the love you have for them in your heart.
+• Don't keep the love you have for them in your heart.
 Share it with people around you and send it to your departed loved one.
 Share your fond memories of your loved one with family and friends.

-8. Be open with your friends and family about what you are going through and what you can handle emotionally or physically, what you prefer to avoid specially during the holiday season.
+• Be open with your friends and family about what you are going through and what you can handle emotionally or physically, what you prefer to avoid specially during the holiday season.

-Complimentary 30 minutes Loving journey to emotional healing session
+Complimentary 30 minutes “Healing forward” strategy session

 Zoya Bokhoor-Mills